Recreational Viagra and ED Drug Use: Is It Dangerous?

 Get effective, affordable ED treatment... from your home!

-The Risks of Taking Viagra Without Erectile Dysfunction
+Side Effects and Risks of Taking Viagra without Erectile Dysfunction

-And there’s the behavioral risk.
-Recreational use of ED meds is also associated with risky sexual behavior, according to a review of 14 studies, 11 of which focused on Viagra use among gay men.
+Then there’s the behavioural risk.
+Recreational use of ED meds is associated with risky sexual behaviour, according to a review of 14 studies, 11 of which focused on Viagra use among gay men.

 In many of these studies, the researchers found more than 10 percent of men having sex with men used sildenafil citrate — and that its use is associated with higher risks of unprotected sex with HIV-positive partners.

-In general, according to the review, men who use erectile dysfunction drugs like Viagra recreationally are likely to display one or more of the following behaviors:
+According to the review, men who use erectile dysfunction drugs like Viagra recreationally are likely to display one or more of the following behaviours:

 • Frequent one-night stands